 If you want to give us more background, a cover letter will be welcome.

 You will have a short, 30-minute long introductory video conference call via Google Meet.
 You will be interviewed by one of our employees who will inquire about your knowledge & your basic understanding of specific, job-related topics.

 If the first stage is successful, you will be invited to a face-to-face interview in one of Antmicro’s offices.
 Reserve up to 3 hours for it.

-Some of you (the technical positions applicants) will start by filling in a simple self-assessment form describing your technical knowledge and experience.
-Based on the form or on your CV and any other materials supplied, you will then be interviewed by a few members of the team (technical and management).
+Some of you (the engineering positions applicants) will start by filling in a simple self-assessment form describing your technical knowledge and experience.
+Based on the form and/or on your CV and any other materials supplied, you will then be interviewed by a few members of the team you are applying to.
 Interview topics may cover anything on your CV, extra materials you have provided, the form you have filled in, your education, experience and skills.

 If you are applying for a technical post, be ready to write a few lines of code & present your use of the Linux command line (we’re not only evaluating your technical abilities, but also the way you approach problems).
 To conclude the meeting, a separate, 30-minute-long interview in English will take place to assess your language skills and general attitude towards working in an international environment.

-Applicants for other roles can expect a dedicated practical test and a follow-up discussion to assess their strengths in general cognitive ability, social skills and role-related knowledge, all held in English.
+Applicants for some other non-engineering roles can expect a dedicated practical test and a follow-up discussion to assess their strengths in general cognitive ability, social skills and role-related knowledge, all held in English.